Danny Glover: Political activism

 Glover was an early supporter of former North Carolina Senator John Edwards in the 2008 Democratic presidential primaries until Edwards' withdrawal, although some news reports indicated that he had endorsed Ohio Congressman Dennis Kucinich, whom he had endorsed in 2004.
 After Edwards dropped out, Glover then endorsed Barack Obama.
 In February 2016, Glover endorsed Vermont Senator Bernie Sanders for the Democratic presidential nomination.
 In February 2019, Glover again endorsed Sanders for US president in 2020.

 In 2017, he co-authored a petition along with Noam Chomsky, Mark Ruffalo, Nancy Fraser, Oliver Stone and Eve Ensler, urging French citizens to vote for candidate Jean-Luc Mélenchon in the 2017 presidential election.

 Glover was an outspoken critic of George W. Bush, calling him a known racist.
 "Yes, he's racist.
 We all knew that.
 As Texas's governor, Bush led a penitentiary system that executed more people than all the other U.S. states together.
 And most of the people who died were Afro-Americans or Hispanics."

-Glover's support of California Proposition 7 (2008) led him to use his voice in an automated phone call to generate support for the measure before the election.
+Glover's support of Proposition 7 led him to use his voice in an automated phone call to generate support for the measure before the election.